 General installer error

 An error occurred for which there was no specific installer error.

 The path of the file name specified in the lpszFileName argument was invalid.

 The lpszAppName, lpszKeyName, or lpszString argument was NULL.

 ODBC reserves the section name [ODBC] in which to store the connection information.
 The reserved keywords for this section are the same as those reserved for a connect string in SQLDriverConnect.
 (For more information, see the SQLDriverConnect function description.)

-Applications can use these reserved keywords to read the information in a File DSN.
-If an applications wants to find out the DSN-less connection string associated with a File DSN, it can call SQLReadFileDSN for any of the reserved connection string keywords in the [ODBC] section.
-The full connection string passed in a DSN-less connection is a combination of all of the keywords (reserved and driver-specific) in the [ODBC] section.
+Applications can use these reserved keywords to write information directly to a File DSN.
+If an application wants to create or modify the DSN-less connection string associated with a File DSN, it can call SQLWriteFileDSN for any of the reserved connection string keywords in the [ODBC] section.